-Heart disease remains the leading single cause of death in Australia, with more than 20,000 deaths attributed to heart disease in Australia in 2014.
+Heart disease (cardiovascular disease, or CVD) is the leading single cause of death in Australia.
+19,077 deaths were attributed to heart disease in Australia in 2016.

 Understanding your heart and stroke risk score